CrankOne/hep-soft/README.md

 offer a single yet flexible way to configure variety of system packages).
 2. Tracking new versions of front-end software (like Geant4 or CERN ROOT) as soon as wide and mature community tests new versions of the software.
-2. Provide deterministic environment.
+3. Provide deterministic environment.

-By "deterministic" we mean that one have to maintain the linux-from-scratch system providing the building procedures for every package installed in it.
-Many of the software components used in modern HEP require expensive and heavy dependencies such as Qt, making this activity unaffordable for individual researches.
+By "deterministic" we mean that one have to maintain the linux-from-scratch system providing the building procedures for every package installed.
+Many of the software components used in modern HEP require expensive dependencies such as Qt, making this activity unaffordable for individual researches.

 We hope, however, that involving a specialized tool makes "determinism" to become a feasible quality for collaborative group of interested scientific programmers and system administrators.

+# System prerequisites

+Besides the docker service this scripts are currently relying on FUSE mount of `squashfs` (see "Notes" section for the reason) from userspace to provide image with portages volume.
+Therefore the "filesyste in userspace" has to be enabled in host kernel, and the `squashfuse` utility has to be available as a shell command.

 # Security Dispositions: Creation of a Dedicated User